 Small is relative.
 For some people a 200 person event is small.
 For others a 20 person event is small.

-When I thought about it, and the reason we went down from 60 to 50 last year and down from 50 to 30 this year, I was doing the math on how many interactions are required for each person to meet with every other person.
+When I thought about it, and the reason we went down from 70 to 45, I was doing the math on how many interactions are required for each person to meet with every other person.